vkdatta/vkessentialsbundle/README.md

 If the ```copy```, ```erase```, ```overwrite```, ```xtract``` commands are not working as intended, there might be a possible update in this code.

-As this is a tiny personal setup, no upgrades are directly provided, and all changes are made to the main version itself.
+As this is a tiny personal project, no upgrades are directly provided, and all changes are made to the main version itself.
 So force install the code for better performance.

 ```bash
 pip install --upgrade --force-reinstall git+https://github.com/vkdatta/vkessentialsbundle.git